Technical Deep Dive

 SELECT ph.doc_id, ph.document_number, ph.total_amount, similarity(ph.document_number, $invoice_number) AS sim_score FROM procurement_headers ph WHERE ph.vendor_id = $vendor_id AND ph.company_id = $company_id AND ph.doc_id != $current_doc_id AND ph.document_type = 'invoice' AND ABS(ph.total_amount - $total_amount) / $total_amount < 0.01 AND similarity(ph.document_number, $invoice_number) > 0.85 AND LOWER(TRIM(ph.document_number)) != LOWER(TRIM($invoice_number)) ORDER BY sim_score DESC LIMIT 5

 The pg_trgm extension provides trigram-based similarity scoring.
 "INV-1234" vs "INV-I234" scores ~95% similarity.
 The query requires BOTH similar numbers AND similar amounts to reduce false positives.
+Exception invoices cost 3-5x more to process than standard invoices [Industry Research 2024], making early detection critical.

 Critical: Include Paid Invoices

 Many AP systems exclude paid invoices from duplicate checks.
 This is wrong.
 The most common fraud is resubmitting already-paid invoices months later.
 Always check against the full invoice history.
+AP departments spend 62% of their time handling exceptions [Ardent Partners 2024].

 3. Cross-Vendor Price Comparison